openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 to be authorised to carry out certain tasks.
 These steps are covered in the `vault charm`_ documentation.
 Perform them now.

+Vault must now be provided with a CA certificate in order for it to issue certificates to cloud API services.
+This is covered on the :ref:`Managing TLS certificates <add_ca_certificate>` page.
+Do this now.

 Once the above is completed the Unit section output to command :command:`juju status` should look similar to this: